jyotitripathi27/Bolttedex/README.md

 1) Clone the repo using below command - git clone https://github.com/jyotitripathi27/Bolttedex.git

-2) To run server application -
+2) To run server application, run below command from the root folder - cd server && npm start
-cd server
-npm start

-3) To run the frontend app -
+3) To run the frontend app, run below command from the root folder - cd client && npm start
-cd client
-npm start

 4) This will open the application on http://localhost:3000 on browser.